Lecture, panel discussion and practical demonstrations 5 Oct at Elverket.

 Shirley Harthey Ubilla

 Shirley Harthey Ubilla, 1986, is a Chilean-Swedish performer and choreographer based in Estocolmo.
-Her choreographic work focuses on lesbian desires, Latinx identity, distorted power structures and queer reality.
-As a non-binary racialized butchflata, she is aware of the fact that bodies matter, and this along with themes of abjection, exaggeration, eroticism and humour are recurrent in her artistic work.
+Their choreographic work focuses on lesbian desires, Latinx identity, distorted power structures and queer reality.
+As a non-binary racialized butchflata, they are aware of the fact that bodies matter, and this along with themes of abjection, exaggeration, eroticism and humour are recurrent in their artistic work.

 Shirley is interested in exploring the space in between; when something is about to turn into something else.
 It believes that this space has the potential to make us question what boundaries are and what happens when they are dissolving.
 A common thread in its work has been to seek out and develop practices of resistance with emancipatory possibilities.
 Constantly striving to decolonise gender, Shirley has a strong belief that making art is a fragile, awesome and cruel way of navigating how to live in this world!